Claude is Anthropic

 Claude Code integrates with: GitHub, GitLab, Jira, Slack, Visual Studio Code, AWS Lambda, Docker, Kubernetes, Trello, CircleCI.

-Based on user reviews and social mentions, the most common pain points are: cost tracking, token usage, token cost, API costs.
+Based on user reviews and social mentions, the most common pain points are: token usage, API costs, token cost, anthropic.

 Introducing Claude Opus 4.6